ericposas/spidermap/README.md

 # Spidermap Application for American Airlines

-## To do:
-  - Update order (alpha sort) of saved spidermap locations
-  - Use system fonts when exporting jpg/png image

 #### Tech Stack:
   - Lightsail ec2 compute instance
   - nginx server with reverse proxy